sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 });
 ```

 Our `Label` object accepts parameters for its position on the map, its label text, and any options.
-Below, we extend the `initialize()` method of the Leaflet `Class` to handle those parameters.
+Next, we extend the `initialize()` method of the Leaflet `Class` to handle those parameters.
 For position and text we simply save their values for later use.
 For the options we use a Leaflet utility in line 4 to easily support default values.
 The object includes one variable to keep track of its status.
 Initially all labels are hidden, so `this._status` is initialized appropriately in line 5.

 ``` {.javascript .numberLines .line-5}
     initialize: function(latLng, label, options) {